 If the floating-point value contains more digits to the right of the decimal than DBFLTMASK specifies, DB-Access rounds the value to the specified number of digits.
 If the floating-point value contains fewer digits to the right of the decimal, DB-Access pads the value with zeros.
 If you set DBFLTMASK to a value greater than can fit into the 14-character buffer, however, DB-Access rounds the value to the number of digits that can fit.

-DBLANG
+DBLANG environment variable

-The DBLANG environment variable specifies the subdirectory of \$INFORMIXDIR or the full pathname of the directory that contains the compiled message files that an IBM Informix product uses.
+Use the DBLANG environment variable to specify the subdirectory of \$INFORMIXDIR or the full pathname of the directory that contains the compiled message files that an IBM Informix product uses.